Frequently Asked Questions (FAQs)

 A. Envision has a number of programs that you can be referred to by other agencies, such as, Family Support which is provided to children and their families who may need short-term or long-term assistance, specialized Counselling Programs for individuals and families, as well as workshops and groups that run throughout the year.

 Q. What does it cost to receive services from Envision?

-Q. How long does it take to get in to see a counsellor at Envision?
+Q. How long does it take to see a counsellor at Envision?

 A. Clients are normally contacted within 24 business hours and will begin the intake process.
 Our counsellors believe that it is important to be there for someone when they reach out for our help.
 Envision will do everything possible to see a client on an emergency basis the same day as the referral.